appsmithorg/appsmith/contributions/ClientSetup.md

    Note:

-   - Please be careful when copying the above string as space between the IP and the string goes missing sometimes.
+   - If you copy the above string, please be careful as the space between the IP and the string can disappear.
-   - Please check that the string is copied properly
+   - Check that the string has been copied correctly

    ```
    cat /etc/hosts | grep appsmith